 - 30. Option A not to accept the requirement to establish a harbour board and investigate the possibility of the Cabinet undertaking the role of duty holder as set out in the PMSC. - 31.
-Option B to accept the requirement to establish a harbour board to undertake the role of duty holder as set out in the PMSC.
-Subsequently to refer the formation of the board and delegation of appropriate powers to Full Council. - 32.
+Option B to accept the requirement to establish a harbour board to undertake the role of duty holder as set out in the PMSC. - 32.
 Option C not to accept the terms of reference as drafted for the proposed harbour board and revise these accordingly. - 33.
 Option D to accept the terms of reference as drafted for the proposed harbour board.